 At December 29, 2017, the balance of unrecognized tax benefits included liabilities for uncertain tax positions of \$11 million, \$7 million of which were classified as other long-term liabilities on the Company's consolidated balance sheets.
-At December 30, 2016, the balance of unrecognized tax benefits included liabilities for uncertain tax positions of \$10 million, \$5 million of which were classified as other long-term liabilities on the Company's consolidated balance sheets.
-At January 1, 2016, the balance of unrecognized tax benefits included liabilities for uncertain tax positions of \$12 million, \$5 million of which were classified as other long-term liabilities on the Company's consolidated balance sheets.
+At December 30, 2016, the balance of unrecognized tax benefits included liabilities for uncertain tax positions of \$10 million, \$5 million of which were classified as other long-term liabilities on the Company's consolidated balance of unrecognized tax benefits included liabilities for uncertain tax positions of \$10 million, \$5 million of which were classified as other long-term liabilities for uncertain tax positions of \$12 million, \$5 million of which were classified as other long-term liabilities for uncertain tax positions of \$12 million, \$5 million of which were classified as other long-term liabilities on the Company's consolidated balance sheets.